FaZe Cizzorz banned without warning from Twitch | NME

-Last night FaZe Clan’s John “Cizzorz” Cizek, a popular Fortnite and Minecraft streamer was banned from Twitch with no apparent warning.
-This marks the latest in a long string of bans related to DMCA violations.
+Last night FaZe Clan’s John “Cizzorz” Cizek, a popular Fortnite and Minecraft streamer, was banned from Twitch with no apparent warning.
+This marks the latest in a long string of bans seemingly related to DMCA violations.

 Banned on Twitch